What Is Luck?

 What about health?
-Is it luck that allows children to be born drug free and without intervention?
-Is it luck that those same children enjoy a childhood free from ear infections, antibiotics and trips to an urgent care facility for every illness that happens to be going around?
-What about when they grow into adults who do not require major surgeries, countless prescription and over-the-counter drugs and ultimate confinement to a bed in a nursing home?
-The answer, is no. It involves effort and choices.
+Does luck allow children to be born drug-free and without intervention?
+Is it luck that those same children enjoy a childhood free from ear infections, antibiotics, and trips to an urgent care facility for every illness that happens to be going around?
+What about when they grow into adults who do not require major surgeries, countless prescription, and over-the-counter drugs and ultimate confinement to a bed in a nursing home?
+The answer is no. It involves effort and choices.

 Paying close attention to eating a healthy menu of food and exercising on a regular basis is helpful.
 These actions are of vital importance to overall good health; however, there is another piece to the puzzle.
 You were born with the Innate Intelligence that gives your body the ability to heal from the inside out.
 From the moment of conception, the power that made the body heals the body.
 You must choose to trust your body to do its job.

 In order for your body to do this, the pathways by which it receives its messages from the nervous system must be clear.
 The function of every cell, tissue, and organ depends on it.